You can use the Rectangle component to draw basic shapes in Form Editor.

-In addition, each type has a set of properties that specify its visual appearance and behavior.
+In addition, each component has a set of properties that specify its visual appearance and behavior.
 You can modify the property values to set fill and border colors, stroke width, and other characteristics of the shapes.

 The following sections describe the available shapes and their properties in more detail.
 You can modify the values of the properties in the Properties view.